Samuel Greene Wheeler Benjamin

-Samuel Greene Wheeler Benjamin (February 13, 1837 – July 19, 1914) was an American journalist, author, artist, and diplomat..
+Samuel Greene Wheeler "S.G.W."
+Benjamin (February 13, 1837 – July 19, 1914) was an American journalist, author, artist, and diplomat.

-His parents were American missionaries in Greece.
-He was born in Argos, Greece, but then educated in the United States, receiving an A.B. from Williams College in 1859.
+He was born in Argos, Greece, one of five children of Reverend Nathan Benjamin and Mary Glading Wheeler Benjamin, American missionaries in Greece.
+Benjamin was educated in the United States, receiving an A.B. from Williams College in 1859.

 American Minister to Persia

 Prior to his ascendancy to ministership, Benjamin had been appointed as the Chargé d'Affaires to Persia but did not proceed to this post.
 In 1883, he was appointed as the first American Minister to Persia (modern-day Iran).
 Arriving at the port city of Rasht, cannon fire, elegant banquets, and many gifts were presented to Benjamin and his family.
 However, while at the palace of the provincial governor, Benjamin received a message that the Shah would be departing Tehran for the summer holiday and that no foreign envoys were allowed into Tehran without the Shah's presence.
 Traveling two hundred miles in only two days, Benjamin arrived at Tehran's gates with the escort of nearly a thousand royal guards.
 Having finally his audience with the Persian monarch, Benjamin read a speech penned by the American president Chester A Arthur.